amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-secretstore
 ```

-Note how the example above references secrets from the local Redis store.
+Note how the example references secrets from the local Redis store.

 ## Summary

-The Dapr Secrets Management building block provides the capability of storing and retrieving sensitive configuration settings like passwords and connection-strings.
-This prevents you from accidentally disclosing these by pushing them to a public repo, for instance.
+The Dapr Secrets Management building block provides capabilities for storing and retrieving sensitive configuration settings like passwords and connection-strings.
+It keeps secrets private and prevents them from being accidentally disclosed.

-The building block supports several different secret stores and hides their complexity by making them available through the Dapr secrets management API.
+The building block supports several different secret stores and hides their complexity with the Dapr secrets management API.

-The `DaprClient` in the Dapr .NET SDK provides a method to retrieve secrets.
-There is also a .NET configuration provider that retrieves secrets upon application startup using the secrets management API.
-It makes the secrets available as configuration values you can use in your .NET code from the .NET Core configuration system.
+The Dapr .NET SDK provides a method, `DaprClient`, to retrieve secrets and a .NET configuration provider that retrieves secrets at application startup.
+It exposes secrets as configuration values you can consume in your .NET code from the .NET Core configuration system.

-You can retrieve secrets in your application code or reference them from other Dapr component configuration files.
+You can retrieve secrets in your application code and reference them from Dapr component configuration files.

 You can use secret scopes to control access to specific secrets.